Spiritual, not spooky. After Halloween, Christians observe All Saints' Day

 Believers and non-believers alike in many traditionally Roman Catholic societies observe the day.

+“It's just important to keep the tradition and visit the graves and to respect and honor ancestors,” Heynemann said.

+“This day is more important than Christmas or Easter," added her mother, Maja Gąssowska, who paused to drop money in a collection box for a Polish cemetery in the Ukrainian city of Lviv, which was once part of Poland.

-In Poland, it is one of the most important days of the year.
-Many travel back to their family homes to gather with those still living and reflect on those who have left them.
+In Poland, many travel back to their family homes to gather with those still living and reflect on those who have left them.

 While the reflections are mostly personal, people also leave candles at the graves of national heroes.
 So many people visit cemeteries at the same time that the celebration takes on a communal quality.